-Secondly, due to their geometric beingness, electromagnetic fields directly couple with spacetime curvature via the so-called Ricci identities.
-In particular, the latter when applied to the Maxwell 4-potential and the Faraday tensor fields, read (in Riemannian geometry)
+Secondly, due to their geometric (vector/tensor) nature, electromagnetic fields directly couple with spacetime curvature via the so-called Ricci identities.
+The aforementioned coupling is a purely geometrical interaction that goes beyond the usual interplay between matter and geometry monitored by Einstein's equations~\cite{T11}.
+In particular, the latter when applied to the Maxwell 4-potential and the Faraday tensor fields, read (in Riemannian geometry):

 respectively, where $R_{abcd}$ is the Riemann curvature tensor encoding the total spacetime curvature.
 The above relations differ from the gravitational field equations in that firstly, they permit the coupling of only geometric quantities with the spacetime curvature.
-Secondly, they associate geometric fields with the total spacetime curvature instead of the local one (as encoded by the Ricci tensor).
+Secondly, they associate geometric fields with the total spacetime curvature (involving the Weyl, long-range curvature, field as well) apart from the local one (as encoded by the Ricci tensor).

-Overall, it seems to us that the aforementioned special coupling, described through~\eqref{eq-Ricci}, makes the status of electromagnetic fields essentially differ from that of a single source of gravitation.
+Overall, it seems to us that the aforementioned special coupling, described through~\eqref{eq-Ricci}, makes the status of electromagnetic fields essentially differ from that of a source of gravitation (e.g. ordinary matter).
 The aforementioned observation along with another, consisting of the mathematical similarity between the Faraday tensor $F_{ab}=2\partial_{[a}A_{b]}$ and the so-called \textit{homothetic curvature} tensor field $\hat{R}_{ab}=\partial_{[a}Q_{b]}$ (follow the subsequent discussion), motivated us to investigate whether electromagnetic fields could be envisaged as a form/component of spacetime curvature.